bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

     return address
 ```

-Now we can sucessfully remove an Eircode from an address
+> *Eircode can now be successfully removed from an address*

 ### Extract Eircode from address